Emergency Shelter & Bedding

 Quick note: you will see most of the products we recommend are from Snugpak.
-This is not because we are affiliated with them in any way, but they make products that are durable enough and inexpensive enough to hit the sweet spot for most peoples needs and budgets.
+This is not because we are affiliated with them, but they make products that are durable enough and inexpensive enough to hit the sweet spot for most peoples needs and budgets.

 This travel blanket is fantastic, and we bring ours with us whenever we travel by plane or train.
 Coolmax is a poly material that breathes well but retains heat but not moisture.
 It's the same material that's in our favorite socks.
 It's like a warm sheet essentially.
 We have one of these and one Snugpak Travel blanket in our kits, and it is comfy down to 50° F.